stablekernel/aqueduct/source/docs/http/request_and_response.md

 #### Key Filtering

-Both `read` and `Bind.body` support key filtering.
+Both `read` and `Bind.body` (when binding a `Serializable`) support key filtering.
 A key filter is a list of keys that either discard keys from the body, requires keys in the body, or throws an error if a key exists in the body.
 Example:

 ```dart
 final person = Person()